 Considering how people will interact with your product in different countries is essential.
 Primarily, you should consider other input methods, such as keyboard layouts.

-For example, the English keyboard layout differs from the Spanish one.
+For example, the English keyboard layout differs from the Spanish or Italian one.
 If you're designing a product for both countries, you'll need to ensure your product is compatible with both keyboard layouts.
 You may need to create different versions of your product for each country, or it may simply mean making sure your product is easy to translate and localize.

 - Supporting multiple languages